Gokyo Lake Trek - 13 Days

 Gokyo lake trek is throughout the year.
 But spring season ( March to May) and autumn season ( September to November) are the best time to view the mountain and to do the trek.
 That means you will experience the best weather and more visibility of the mountain.

-• Is it required to have trekking experience to gokyo lake trek
+• Is it required to have trekking experience to Gokyo lake trek

 Gokyo valley trek is a moderate difficulty trek so you need a basic trekking and High altitude experience.
 You need to have a moderate level of physical fitness.
 You have to walk for at least 5 to 6 hours every day and at least two times need to acclimatization in Namche and further one day after the Namche bazaar.
 You will succeed in your mission.